chenboran/firesight-wiki-clone/Home.md

 <a href="https://github.com/firepick1/FirePick/wiki/Status"><img src="https://github.com/firepick1/FirePick/wiki/prototype.png"></a>

 [FireSight](https://github.com/firepick1/FireSight/blob/master/README.md) interprets a declarative specification of an image processing pipeline that generates a data model of the recognized features for use by other applications.
 The pipeline declaration and data model both use the JSON data format.
+Examples shown use the [[[firesight]] command line application.

 ### Pipeline Stages
 Each stage in a pipeline performs a specific operation on the current pipeline image.
 Pipeline stages can be named.
 If the "name" field is omitted, stages are named in sequence: s1, s2, etc. Stage operation is defined by the "op" field: